aebersold/yocto/README.md

 yocto is a minimal flat file CMS written in PHP.
 All content is stored in a single text file using JSON.
 There is nothing more to it.
 It comes with a password protected admin interface.
 There is no page tree, no users, no file uploads.

-yocto was created for very small sites where a fully featured CMS would be overkill but where the content has to be editable to some degree. yocto is user friendly enough, so that a non-technical person can change some content without breaking anything.
+yocto was created for very small sites where a fully featured CMS would be overkill but where the content has to be editable to some degree. yocto is user friendly enough to allow non-technical people change content without breaking anything.

 I needed something wich means "really small".
 Yocto is the smallest offical SI prefix, hence the name.